 I work with glass, light, sculpture, photography and video to create dramatic installations and participatory events.
 Widely known for my popular touring ‘kiss-in' events, my projects often involve participation and collaboration of some kind.

-My research into with photographic phenomena explores indexical potentials and manifestations of image making and connecting physical, optical and psychological dimensions light and glass.
-My projects investigate extremes and elemental qualities of photographic recording and the tensions and expansions between two and three dimensional representation.
+My research investigates photographic phenomena , its indexical potentials and the diverse manifestations of photographic image making .
+Navigating some of the extremes and elemental qualities of photographic recording, my research aims to identify and frame tensions and expansions between two and three dimensional representation.

 Senior Lecturer (Photography)

 From Oct 2016- Aug 2018, I have been artist in residence and co director of a large interdisciplinary team called ‘Created Out of Mind' at the Wellcome Trust's Hub space.
 Leading research into public perceptions of dementias, we have been investigating how creative processes and tools can enhance the health and wellbeing of people living with dementias and facilitate deeper public understanding and societal change.

 I initiated a dynamic series of creative workshops, intimate dialogues and public events to investigate the language, molecular pathologies and common metaphors used to describe experiences of dementias using dance, experimental printing, letterpress, photography, wax and ceramic painting.

 Creative outputs from these projects have so far included presentations for B(old) Festival at The Royal Festival Hall at Southbank Centre (2018), Dundee's Lifespace Gallery, The Royal Institute (2018), Normal?
 Festival of the Brain (Folkestone), West Yorkshire Playhouse, Pint of Science, The Royal Society for Public Health, ARUK and Wellcome Collection.
 See www.createdoutofmind.org for more details on this project